Xiaona923/Longitudinal_Biomarker_ROC/README.md

 ## Introduction

+We propose a flexible regression framework to evaluate the prognostic capability of longitudinal biomarker with survival outcome accounting for the covariate and biomaker measurement time.
+Here is an example using a simulated dataset to estimate the biomarker threshold at a specified specificity level along with the corresponding sensitivity, and to construct a covariate- and measurement time-specific ROC curve.

-## read in simulated long and short data
+## Read in simulated long and short data

     long.data <- read.csv("Data/reg_data_sim_long.csv")
     short.data <- read.csv("Data/reg_data_sim_short.csv")